Note: Please contact Sophos Professional Services if you require direct assistance with your specific environment.

 The limitation can be lifted with the Device Console commandsystem auth max-live-users set <8192-32768>but make sure your Sophos Firewall is up to sizing.

-STAS can only detect users on AD domain computers.
+STAS can only detect users on AD domain workstation.

-If a computer is not a member of the AD domain, STAS won't be able to detect live user on it.
+If a workstation is not a member of the AD domain, STAS won't be able to detect live user on it.

 In such a scenario, Sophos Client Authentication Agent is the solution.
 Details of Client Authentication Agent is available at https://support.sophos.com/support/s/article/KB-000038465